Follow Harriet on Twitter

 Song for the Day: Flying Lotus “Dance of the Pseudo Nymph”

-Tags: "genius" award, Airports, Ana Deveare Smith, Bill T. Jones, Black Arts Movement, Black Expatriates, Brooklyn Academy of Music, Darkroom Collective, David Ferry, Harvard University, Hip Hop, Holding It Down, Iran, Iraq, Jazz, MacArthur Foundation, Mike Ladd, Music, People of Color, Poetics, Political Poetry, Q-Tip, Robert Pinsky, Still Life with Commentator, Sub-Zero, Theater, Tony Medina, Veterans, Vijay Iyer, war
+Tags: Airports, Ana Deveare Smith, Bill T. Jones, Black Arts Movement, Black Expatriates, Brooklyn Academy of Music, Darkroom Collective, David Ferry, Harvard University, Hip Hop, Holding It Down, Iran, Iraq, Jazz, MacArthur Foundation, Mike Ladd, Music, People of Color, Poetics, Political Poetry, Q-Tip, Robert Pinsky, Still Life with Commentator, Sub-Zero, Theater, Tony Medina, Veterans, Vijay Iyer, war

 Posted in Featured Blogger on Monday, December 9th, 2013 by Latasha N. Nevada Diggs.